Project-META/META/README.md

 ## Disclaimer

-1. This project is strictly for educational and research purposes.
+1. This repository is strictly for educational and research purposes.
 2. Use at your own risk.
-The project assumes no responsibility for potential issues.
+The repository assumes no responsibility for potential issues.
 3. No guarantee of accuracy, completeness, or reliability.
 4. Not liable for data loss or damages.
 5. Ensure compliance with relevant licenses and legal regulations.
 6. No endorsement of third-party hardware/software.
 7. User modifications are their own responsibility.
 8. Terms may change at any time.
-By using this project, you agree to these terms.
+By using this repository, you agree to these terms.

 ## License